Nelly Mbangu: Career

 Mbangu is a co-founder and president of the Dynamique des femmes jurists (DFJ) a non-governmental organisation that works to raise awareness of women's rights issues in Eastern Congo.
 DFJ seeks to provide legal advice to women and to improve their access to justice.
 DFJ also provides financial aid, psychological care and social services to survivors of sexual and domestic violence.

 Mbangu was a director for the Democracy Research Center, an organisation led jointly by Development Alternatives Incorporated, USAID and the Goma Refugee Camp, from 2006 to 2008.
 She was a project manager for HelpAge International from October 2009 to 31 March 2011.
 From August 2012 to January 2017 Mbangu was a coordinator for Aide et Action pour la Paix (AAP), an organisation seeking to improve women's and children's rights, promote good governance, resolve land disputes and provide protection of the environment and natural resource.
 Mbangu sits on the AAP Africa steering committee.

-Mbangu also helped to set-up Sauti ya Mama Mukongomani, a "women's movement for peace and security" that brings together 30 of the leading women's organisations in the Congo.
+Mbangu also helped to set-up Sauti ya Mama Mukongomani (Voice of Congolese Women), a "women's movement for peace and security" that brings together 30 of the leading women's organisations in the Congo.
 Since February 2017 she has been a program officer for the Fonds pour les Femmes Congolaises.

+In 2021 she made an appearance with Bintou Keita at the UN Security Council as the Coordinator of Sauti y'a Mama Mukongomani.
+They attended virtually as the council discussed MONUSCO and the situation in the Democratic Republic of Congo.

+Mbangu and Bintou Keita attended when Micheline Ombae who was the Minister for Gender opened an exhibition in Kinshasa in September 2025.
+It was titled "Cross-perspectives: Congolese women in the spotlight" and it was an international exhibition for peace as there was a similar exhibition in New York.